snex/poker_tools/README.md

 ### Usage ###

 You will need a file called 'data.txt' in the same folder where the script is.
-The file can take one of two formats:
+The file can take one of three formats:

 1. A list of session results, one per line.
 Example:
 ```CSV